-We're still waiting on a proper India release, although crafty users have found ways around the regional restrictions.
-Millions of Poké-fans are now travelling across their lands in the GPS-powered game, searching far and wide and attempting to fill their Pokédexes and take over nearby gyms, but the game leaves plenty unexplained.
+We're still waiting on a proper Middle East release, although crafty users have found ways around the regional restrictions.
+Millions of Poké-fans are now roaming their cities in the GPS-powered game, attempting to fill their Pokédexes and take over nearby gyms, but the game leaves plenty unexplained.

 Some of that you'll discover in the initial hours, while other helpful details might evade you entirely.

 Luckily, we're here to help: we've been playing for days and have rounded up 10 truly helpful and essential tips to get you started and ensure you're getting the most out of this delightfully active mobile hit.
-Ready to be the very best Pokémon master and dominate your neighbourhood gyms?
+Ready to be a Pokémon master trainer and dominate your neighbourhood gyms?
 Read this first.

 1) Choose Pikachu instead

 If you haven't started yet – or you're willing to begin anew – then there's a surprising twist: you can choose Pikachu as your starting Pokémon.
 Hear that sound?
 It's the screams of millions of fans learning that crucial detail after spending hours trying to find the iconic yellow creature around nearby towns.

 What's the trick?
 It's funny, really: you just need to walk away from the classic starting trio of Charmander, Squirtle, and Bulbasaur that pops up when you first reach the world map.
 They'll spawn around you a few more times as you wander off, but eventually Pikachu will pop up right alongside them.
 Catch him and you'll have the charming Poké-pal from the start.

 2) Look for rustling leaves